Examining how Skype for Business telephony stacks up as a cloud-based service raises the question: What exactly...

 Skype for Business telephony definitely has strong selling points.
 As a cloud-based service, the economics are attractive.
 Ease of use and ease of provisioning are also appealing for end users and IT.

 Full integration with the Skype for Business unified communications suite and Office 365 makes telephony a native application for all forms of collaboration.
 As long as end users are comfortable without their desk phones, the familiarity of Microsoft on the desktop should make Skype for Business easy to use.

-However, the features are limited, compared with other telephony services.
-The most glaring missing pieces are hunt groups and auto attendant, which make managing groups somewhat difficult.
+However, the features have been limited, compared with other telephony services.
+In March, Microsoft just introduced auto attendant and call queues to the Skype for Business cloud PBX.
 And if you need technical support for a workaround, it won't be easy outside of online resources.
 Skype has never had live customer support, and that hasn't changed since becoming part of Microsoft.